ivoa/vo-dml/tools/ReadMe.md

 </model>
 </m:mappedModels>
 ```

+The [schema](../xsd/vo-dml-binding.xsd) for the binding file shows what elements are allowed.
+The [binding file for the base IVOA model](./binding_ivoa_model.xml)
+shows extensive use of the binding features, where it is possible to ignore the automated code generation entirely and substitute
+hand-written code.

 * outputDocDir - where the generated documentation is created - default `build/generated/docs/vodml/`
 * outputJavaDir - where the generated Java is created - the default is `build/generated/sources/vodml/java/` and it should not
   be necessary to ever alter this as gradle will integrate this automatically into the various source paths.